DTegano/NHL-Prediction-using-Machine-Learning/README.md

 <img src = "https://user-images.githubusercontent.com/39016197/87491348-240a1c80-c605-11ea-8040-f6be85cdcbf7.png" width = 470 height = 250>

 The plot above shows the plot relationship between home goals and blocked shots.
 Notice anything?
 Typically, we wouldn't expect to see much of a relationship between these two variables - goals are more known to have a relationship with shots on goal.
 You can't score if you don't shoot the puck.
+Blocked shots is a statistic used on the defensive side of the ice – we would almost expect to see a negative relationship since more blocked shots can indicate that a team is playing more in their defensive end than the offensive zone.
 However, since I used a cumulative sum for these stats, there is now a huge linear relationship between all of my predictor variables (since all of my stats are increasing with each other for every game).
-In the data science world, this is known as collinearity -  and a high amount of that in this case.
+In the data science world, this is known as collinearity and there appears to be high amount in this case.

 To fix this problem, I had to go back to my raw data and apply the same scripting methods that I applied the first time around.
 However, this time I used a cumulative mean for all of my variables.
 With the new formatted data, we finally get the results that we would expect to see between these two variables:

 ```
 > cor(dtrain$Home_Goals, dtrain$Home_BS)